 Due to limited time between the end of the summer conference schedule and the start of the academic year, the residential life staff restricts the number of students permitted on campus prior to the official opening day.
 This period is utilized by the facilities services and residential life staff to prepare the residential facilities for student arrival.
 The intensive training program of the residential life staff limits the availability to provide needed services to the students who arrive early.

 The College recognizes the need for some students to return to campus during the week preceding the arrival of first-year students for training, orientation, or assisting in preparing a department for opening day.
 All others requesting to arrive early may be assessed a fee of $60 per day.

 Violation of College policy during this time will subject the student to removal from College housing until the start of classes.

 Fire Alarms, Drills, and Equipment

-For safety reasons, students and student organizations are not allowed to use charcoal or gas grills on campus unless the event has been approved by the student affairs or conference services staff.
+For safety reasons, students and student organizations are not allowed to possess or use charcoal or gas grills on campus unless the event has been approved by the student affairs or conference services staff.